 The Rosendale-Brandon School Board is legally responsible for the operation of the school, the responsibility for the selection of instructional resources is delegated to the certified library media specialist.
-While the recommendation of materials involves many people, including the library media specialist, teachers, students, supervisors, administrators, and community, the responsibility for coordinating, selecting, and purchasing instructional resources rests with the responsibility for coordinating, selecting, and purchasing instructional resources rests with the responsibility for coordinating instructional resources rests with the certified library media personnel.
+While the recommendation of materials involves many people, including the library media specialist, teachers, students, supervisors, administrators, and community, the responsibility for coordinating, selecting, and purchasing instructional resources rests with the responsibility for coordinating, selecting, and purchasing instructional resources rests with the certified library media personnel.
 Purchase of textbooks may rest with appropriate department chairpersons or with textbook evaluation committees.